akaihola/darkgraylib/.github/ISSUE_TEMPLATE/bug_report.md

     NOTE:

-    To ask for help using Darker, please use Discussions (see the top of this page).
+    To ask for help using Darker or Graylint, please use Discussions (see the top of the respective repositories).
-    This form is only for reporting bugs.
+    This form is only for reporting bugs to Darkgraylib.

 -->